The Last Dream (film)

 The Last Dream (L'ultimo sogno) is a 1921 Italian silent film directed by Roberto Roberti and starring Francesca Bertini.

 Plot

-Maria (portrayed by Francesca Bertini) is forced to flee her village after the suicide of her lover’s wife.
-She begins anew in a small fishing community, where she meets and marries Guglielmo (Mario Parpagnoli), a naval officer.
-As they embark on their honeymoon at sea, her former lover Giovanni (Giorgio Bonaiti) reappears and confronts Guglielmo about Maria’s past.
+Maria is forced to flee her village after the suicide of her lover’s wife.
+She begins anew in a small fishing community, where she meets and marries Guglielmo, a naval officer.
+As they embark on their honeymoon at sea, her former lover Giovanni reappears and confronts Guglielmo about Maria’s past.
 In a tragic altercation, Guglielmo kills Giovanni but also loses his love for Maria.
 Consumed by despair, Maria throws herself into the sea just as his ship is about to depart.